Improved filters, search, and sort on Members directory

 Also, it seemed like when I clicked the (x) by the Academic Interest filter it didn't really remove the filter.
 Clicking Clear link did clear (as well as clicking clear all).

-#16 Updated by Boone Gorges over 7 years ago
+#16 Updated by Boone Gorges about 10 years ago

 I couldn't reproduce your Academic Interest (x) issue.
 It's possible that the item you removed didn't really add many items to the results, so that when you removed it, you didn't really notice a change.